 The Certificate of Higher Education in Common Law (CertHE Common Law) offers an alternative entry to the study of law.
 Students successfully completing this award are able to progress directly on to the second year of the LLB degree.

-The Certificate of Higher Education, CertHE, is ideal for first-time university students and for those who wish to undertake legal studies at a slower pace while building a stronger foundation for their LLB courses.
+AAU is a Recognised Teaching Centre through the University of London.
+Students interested in pursuing the Certificate in Higher Education in Common Law (CertHE) must be enrolled at a Recognised Teach Centre.
+The CertHE is ideal for first-time university students and for those who wish to undertake legal studies at a slower pace while building a stronger foundation for their LLB courses.
 Students whose school-leaving education is not equivalent to British A-Level may start their legal studies with the CertHE.